 Termination of Registration Rights.
-Our shareholders' registration rights will terminate (i) if we complete a liquidation, (ii) all such registrable securities proposed to be sold by a shareholder may then be sold under Rule 144 promulgated under the Securities Act, or (iii) after five years of the completion of this offering.
+Our shareholders' registration rights will terminate (i) if we complete a liquidation, (ii) all such registrable securities proposed to be sold by a shareholder may then be sold under Rule 144 promulgated under the Securities Act, or (iii) after five years of the completion of our initial public offering.